wombatepiclandingstudio/wombatepiclandingstudio.github.io/docs/la-meva-salut-plus/index.md

 ### A bit of context

-If you use it from your laptop, you just need a browser that supports Chrome extensions to use it.
+If you use it from your computer, you just need a browser that supports Chrome extensions to use it.

 But if you are using a mobile device, it's a bit more uncomfortable.